 Resident parking permit terms and conditions

-1.4 The permit price will be worked out by the vehicle’s CO2 emissions shown on the DVLA website, or the engine size if the CO2 is not shown.
+1.5 The permit price is worked out by the vehicle’s CO2 emissions shown on the DVLA website, or the engine size if the CO2 is not shown.
 Please see our fees and charges.

-1.9 Your permit is not valid in any other bays, such as bays signed ‘Pay by Phone only’ or suspended bays.
+1.11 Your permit is not valid in any other bays, including suspended bays.

-1.14 If you want to cancel your permit, we work out a refund from the next working day, and on the number of complete months remaining.
-There will be an administration fee of £18.50.
+1.16 If you want to cancel your permit, we work out a refund from the next working day, and on the number of complete months remaining.
+There will be an administration fee.
+Please see our fees and charges.

-1.16 We reserve the right, to request at any time, documentation to check that you qualify for a permit.
+1.18 We reserve the right, to request at any time, any eligibility document(s) to check that you are eligible for a permit.

-1.17 If you breach any of the terms and conditions your permit may be cancelled, and not refund will be made.
+1.19 If you breach any of the terms and conditions your permit may be cancelled, and no refund will be made.

 Additional terms and conditions if you live in a car free property

 2.1 Only one permit is issued in the household under the Permit Transfer Scheme (PTS).

 2.2 The one permit condition also applies if you are eligible for a permit under the PTS and blue badge holder exemption.